patrickahase/patrickhase.xyz/README.md

 - credit font in footer
 - scroll on margins

-- header shrink handle different pages : now on route switch, try below first

-- change link in nav to navlink
+- animateddetails remeasure on resize